thymeleaf/thymeleaf/README.markdown

 ### Namespace

-The namespace for both Spring 3 and 4 versions of this dialect is `http://www.thymeleaf.org/extras/spring-security`.
+The namespace for all versions of this dialect is `http://www.thymeleaf.org/extras/spring-security`.

 ```html
 	<html xmlns:sec="http://www.thymeleaf.org/extras/spring-security">